appdev-lessons/contact-book-first-database/content.md

 Notice that we named the class singularly (`Contact`), rather than plurally (`Contacts`).
 This is because each instance of this class is going to represent one **row** from the contacts table.
 It's similar to how the `String` class is called `String`, not `Strings`.

+- Select all that are true:
+- The `app/models/` folder contains our database software.
+  - Not quite, re-read the previous section.
+- The files in the `app/models/` folder allow us to interact with our database relations (a.k.a. "tables").
+  - Yes!
+- Our database table is called `Contacts` and our model is also `Contacts`.
+  - Not quite, re-read the previous section.
+- Our database table is called `contacts` and our model is called `Contacts`.
+  - Not quite, re-read the previous section.
+- Our database table is called `contacts` and our model is called `Contact`.
+  - Yes!
+{: .choose_all #first_model title="First model" points="2" answer="[2,5]" }

 ### rails console

 Let's start to experiment with the `Contact` class.
 Open an IRB session at a bash prompt with `irb`.
 Within IRB, try creating a new instance of the `Contact` class with `Contact.new`.
 You should see an error message: